sci-42ver/SICP_SDF/sicp_notes.md

 - > For the interpreter we implement in Chapter 4, the code is in fact shared.
 - > In Section 4.3 we will study a language for expressing nondeterministic computations.
 - > In Section 4.2, we’ll develop a framework that unifies lists and streams.
+- > The problem has to do with subtle differences in the ways that Scheme implementations handle internal definitions.
+(See section 4.1.6.)
+- > In Section 4.2, aer we have studied the eval-uator, we will see how to transform our language in just this way
+- > In Section 4.3, we will look at nondeterminism from yet another point of view.
 ### 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5